jhbruner24/SatisfyingStars/docs/index.md

 The completed project was submitted for the midterm of Design Innovation 23 at UC Berkeley.

+Project code can be found in the file "SatisfyingStars.ino".
+Additional images may be found in the "assets" directory.

 ## Project Progression
 <img src="assets/Animation.png" style="width:25%; height:10%"/>
 <img src="assets/Arrow.png" style="width:10%;margin-bottom:7%"/>